ZengLawrence/diet-diary/README.md

 # diet-diary
-Keeping records of food you for the day.
+Keeping records of food you eat for the day.

+---
+Maintainer, please refer to [Maintainer's Guide](./maintainer-guide.md).